 How to improve patient engagement

-Empower patients in the decision-making process
+Empower the decision-making process

 Patient engagement solutions